Campden Powder: Potassium MetaBisulfite

 Potassium sorbate on the other hand is a preservative designed specifically to inhibit yeast reproduction.
 It’s used in white wine, cider, and mead which we want to be sweetened.
 Sorbate will prevent the yeast from fermenting off these residual sugars and prevent the wine from becoming dry and too alcoholic.

 We recommend you to add 0.05gm of Campden powder per liter to achieve 25ppm of SO2 in your wine.
-Campden is added in dry red wines to prevent oxidation (turning to vinegar) and color stability (red color turning into orange).
+Campden is added in dry red wines to prevent oxidation (turning to vinegar) and color stability (red color turning orange).
 I typically bottle wine at a pH of 3.5 and add about 25ppm of SO2 (from Campden) at the time of bottling.
-For other pH values you can refer to the table below to compute the recommended dosage.
+For other pH values, you can refer to the table below to compute the recommended dosage.

 Please write a comment if you have additional query